charles2gan/GDA-android-reversing-Tool/README.md

   ```
   dx --dex --output=<target.dex> <origin.jar>
   ```
   Since GDA3.79, the automatic conversion of the above files is supported.
-You just need to choose the correct dx tool path(JUST ONCE) when open the `.jar/.class/.aar` file.
+You just need to choose the correct dx.bat path(JUST ONCE) when open the `.jar/.class/.aar` file.
 If you don't have Android SDK in your system, you can try this one(https://github.com/charles2gan/GDA-android-reversing-Tool/tree/master/dx_tool).
-Please make sure that the DX tool you choose works properly.
+Please make sure that the dx.bat works properly.

   Brief guide: https://github.com/charles2gan/GDA-android-reversing-Tool/wiki